 - Students entering College with an EHCP will be invited to meet with us prior to commencing studies in order to plan appropriate support.
-In the case of students with an EHCP who have not made us aware of this prior to enrolment, arrangements will be made as soon as possible, but there may be some inevitable delay in these cases in putting together a full support plan.
-Support is always planned in consultation with you, the student, and with your family where appropriate.
-Our aim is always to maximise your independence as much as possible.
+In the case of students with an EHCP who have not made us aware of this prior to enrolment, arrangements will be made as soon as possible.

-- Just as we aim to be involved in supporting your transition to College from year 9, we begin the process of planning for your onward transition from Franklin from the day you arrive.
-Like all Franklin students, you will receive the support of a Progress Coach to guide you through your choices.
-Depending on your level of need, the Learning Support team will assist in preparing you for your next steps.
+- The Learning Support team will assist in preparing you for your next steps.
 Franklin has strong links with the support departments at many Universities, with the Supported Employment team and with a range of local employers, as well as with the YPSS.
-Where appropriate, support can also be provided in developing independent living skills, through our own support or links with other local agencies.
-We also work closely with Social Services, CAMHS, Doorstep, the LA Transport Training team, the Sensory Impairment Team, the Community Paediatric team, the Hospital Orthoptic Department and a range of other agencies as and when needed by our students.
+Support can also be provided in developing independent living skills, through our own support or links with local agencies.
+We also work closely with Social Services, CAMHS, Doorstep, the LA Transport Training team, the Sensory Impairment Team, the Community Paediatric team, the Hospital Orthoptic Department.

 - The progress of our SEN students is monitored in the same way as for those without SEN. All students are set realistic academic targets, and their progress towards those targets is regularly reviewed.
 In addition, those students with an EHCP will have identified specific Outcomes important to them, their progress towards which will be monitored via their Annual Review.

 - If you have any problems with the accessibility of our website then please consult our 'Website Accessibility' Page in our Policies section by clicking here.